eunverdi/Swift_Basic_Apps/CatchTheGomez/README.md

-I used UserDefaults is used to record high score in the application.
+I used UserDefaults to record high score in the application.

 He is so fast!
 Don't wait and Catch The Gomez!